 NAME OPERATION OPERAND

-A symbol (optional) NOSQZ Not used (ignored)
+A symbol NOSQZ Not used

-A symbol ERSQZ Not used
+(optional) A symbol ERSO7 (ignored) Not used

+(optional) 2100 2 2 (ignored)

-(optional) A symbol (optional) NORX 3 Not used (ignored)
+A symbol NORX3 Not used

+(obcrougt) same s (ignored)

 The no squeeze instruction (NOSQZ) has the effect of turning off the optimization processes initiated by a previous SQUEZ instruction.
 Optimization can be restarted by a subsequent squeeze statement.
 NOSQZ overrides a squeeze start option.